Yasir-Tariq/CloudWatchAlarmsbyCloudFormation/README.md

 # CloudWatchAlarmsbyCloudFormation
-Creating CloudWatch Alarms using CloudFormation
+Creating CloudWatch Alarms using CloudFormation and pushing metrics to datadog via datadog agent.

 ## Contents